-The Complex Quantum Systems Group is led by Fabio Anza.
-The group is an interdisciplinary research endeavor centered around the “Physics of Information” theme.
+Fabio Anza leads the Complex Quantum Systems group.
+This is an interdisciplinary research endeavor centered around the “Physics of Information” theme.
 This means

 - Studying natural and artificial systems using Information Theory;